Welcome to Year 6!

 - Simplifying fractions

 In addition to learning spellings and practising multiplication and division facts, we may ask for your support in helping your child with our class project in different ways.
 The homework and spellings will be set either in your child’s homework book or on our online collaborative learning environment (Google Classroom) where children can complete and submit their work.

 You can find your child’s Google Classroom log-in details in your child’s homework folder.
 If you are unable to access google classroom, a paper copy of the homework can be provided.

-P.E. lessons are on a Thursday afternoon (inside) and a Friday morning (outside).
+P.E. lessons are on a Wednesday afternoon and a Friday morning.
 Please ensure that the children have appropriate kit in school on these days, in particular a warm kit for games outside during the winter months.
 The children will be reminded of the school health and safety policy of no jewellery being worn during these lessons.
 If your child is unable to take out their earrings, please provide plasters in their PE bag.